LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```

 ```
-## [1] 14.99299
+## [1] 15.00072
 ```
 <br>

-By doing so, we are verifying that the mean and SD are indeed 100 and 15, but you may notice a few discrepancies:
+By obtaining some descriptive statistics, we are verifying that the mean and SD are indeed 100 and 15, but you may notice a few discrepancies:

-- 1. The mean is not *exactly* 100 and the SD is not *exactly* 15, although they are very close to those values.
+- 1. The obtained mean is not *exactly* 100 and the SD is not *exactly* 15, although they are very close to those parameters (population estimates).
-- 2. Your values may be slightly different to that of the lab notes.
+- 2. Your values obtained in your `RStudio` may be slightly different to that of the lab notes.
 The reason is `R` *randomly* generates these numbers for you.
 If you re-run the code with `rnorm` above to re-create your `prob_iq`, you will get another set of numbers!

 <br>